piazza-energy/curated-resource-list/README.md

 bit of a bodged together category that wraps initiatives and "no-profit"

+- [Green Finance Index](https://www.longfinance.net/programmes/financial-centre-futures/global-green-finance-index/) an initiative sponsored by the MAVA Foundation, and delivered by Finance Watch and Long Finance, that seeks to encourage financial centres to become greener and develop financial services in a way that enables society to live within planetary boundaries.
 - [The European Energy Centre](https://www.euenergycentre.org/) is an Independent Educational Body for the Renewable Energy and Energy Efficiency Sectors.
 Awards the [Galileo Master Certificate](https://www.euenergycentre.org/energy-qualifications/) energy qualification
 - [The Smart Electric Power Alliance (SEPA)](https://sepapower.org/about/) is a US non-profit organization dedicated to working with electric power stakeholders through the most pressing issues affecting the growth and utilization of smart energy.
 - [IEA](https://www.iea.org/) Founded in 1974, the IEA was initially designed to help countries co-ordinate a collective response to major disruptions in the supply of oil, such as the crisis of 1973/4.
 While this remains a key aspect of its work, the IEA has evolved and expanded significantly.